US History (forgotten)

 Many are surprised that Columbus never set foot in North America.
 Columbus deserves credit as being the father of the trans-Atlantic slave trade, with its extreme violence.
 Why do we have a US national holiday in his honor?

-Where did our indigenous people go?
-Some history books try to whitewash US history by attributing it to disease.
-It is startling to learn the hateful and callous words, even by some of our most revered US presidents, documenting the genocide.
+What became of our indigenous people living coast to coast?
+Some history books try to whitewash US history by claiming devastation due to disease.
+It is shocking to read the hateful and callous words in speeches, even by some of our most revered US presidents, documenting their genocide.

-Hundreds of landmark US.buildings, universities and churches were built by the literal blood, sweat and tears of slaves.
-Even the White House.
-This free labor was provided because many US founding fathers accepted, practiced and defended racial slavery.
+Hundreds of landmark US.buildings, universities and churches - even the White House - were built with the literal blood, sweat and tears of enslaved people.
+Many US founding fathers accepted, practiced and defended racial slavery and built their fortunes using the free labor it provided.

 Most Americans don't know that the Civil War was fought over slavery.
-The Confederacy's founders even spell it out in historical documents.
-Why don't textbooks and schools teach it?
+The Confederacy's founders even spell it out in historical documents, yet our textbooks and schools fail to teach it.

-An earlier version of children in cages.
-The US government issued a “compulsory attendance” law authorizing federal officers to forcibly take Native American children from their parents and adopted them out to white people.
+Perhaps our nation's earliest version of children in cages, the US government issued a “compulsory attendance” law authorizing federal officers to forcibly take Native children from their parents and adopted them out to white people.

-Three of the four men carved on Mt.
-Rushmore were slaveholders.
+All four are white men who supported Native genocide, and two were slaveholders.
 Jefferson alone enslaved over 600 human beings in his lifetime, including 4 of his own children.
-For thousands of years, this land belonged to several tribes of Sioux.
-After the discovery of gold, the US broke the 1868 Treaty of Fort Laramie and forced the tribes off the land.
-All four white men carved in granite supported Native American genocide.
 The sculptor who did the carving had KKK ties.
-Who are the heroes of this story?
+The site of Mt.
+Rushmore was the ancestral land belonging to several tribes of Sioux.
+After the discovery of gold there, the US broke their own 1868 Treaty of Fort Laramie and forced the tribes off their land.
+Who are the real heroes of this story?

 No history is mute.
 No matter how much they burn it, no matter how much they break it, no matter how much they lie to it, the history of man refuses to keep its mouth shut.
 The time that was is still beating, alive, within the time that is.
 Even if the time that is does not want it or does not know it.